hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

             </td>
             <td>
                 - To fix explicit invitations AATH tests
-- Awaiting approval from @nodlesh
+- Got approval from @nodlesh, ready to be merged
             </td>
         </tr>
     </table>